 UX Design is the process of deciding how someone will use an app and creating a viable product.
-It’s during the UX process that mobile app design ideas are generated and validated, with an aim to make sure that all your choices are going to work so that your app works.
+It’s during the UX process that mobile app design ideas are generated and validated, to make sure that all your choices are going to work so that your app works.

 “There are three things that are important to keep in mind during UX design.
 The first is responding to the actual problems and needs of users and business goals.
 The second is ensuring the functionality of designed solutions.
 And the third is making sure the solutions are easy to implement.”Marta Cichecka, UX Designer, Iterators